Jack112-create/CI-Portfolio-Project-2/README.md

 * [Flaticon](https://www.flaticon.com/free-icon/html-coding_13706) provided images of the languages used for the bonus game.

 * [Favicon.io](https://favicon.io/) was used to generate the site favicon.

+* [Prism JS](https://prismjs.com/) was used to apply syntax highlighting to the bonus game questions.

+* [W3Schools](https://www.w3schools.com/) provided me with inspiration on how to create the winner modal.